noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. dc_pop - DC population estimates by year and month

-1. dc_bike_events - All significant bike events based on the WABA calendar as of 3/25/2018.
+1. bike_events - All significant bike events based on the WABA calendar as of 3/25/2018.